sharkymark/v2-templates/README.md

 8-20-22 mark@coder.com
 1. updated Coder Terraform provider to 0.4.9
-1. aws templates still do not work - VMs created but workspaces in `connecting` status with no IDE icons.
-[Filed issue #3611](https://github.com/coder/coder/issues/3611)
+1. aws templates have temporary fix - use `ubuntu` user and do not create a user in the VM to resolve `connecting` stuck status [Filed issue #3611](https://github.com/coder/coder/issues/3611)

 8-13-22 mark@coder.com
 1. bug: added `mkdir -p ~/.ssh` before `ssh-keyscan` and `git clone`